railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_open.rst

 certain quantity of products but whose deliveries are planned for various dates over a period of time.

-To do that, you must install the :mod:`sale_delivery` module (in ``extra-addons`` at the time of writing).
+To do that, you should install the :mod:`sale_delivery` module (in ``extra-addons`` at the time of writing).
-A Sales Order is entered as a normal order but you also set the total quantity that will be delivered on each order line.
+A Sales Order is entered as a normal order, but you also set the total quantity that will be delivered on each order line.

 Then you can use the new tab :guilabel:`Deliveries` on the order to plan the quantities sold and enter your delivery planning there.